sc8515/SIOT_Sergi_Capdevila/README.md

 Time-series Data Analysis:
 -
 Download the DataVisualization folder and open SIOTCoursework_Data_Analysis.ipynb in Jupyter Notebook in order to run the script and obtain the same graphs as in the report.
+The folder already contains all the data so the script will read the .csv files automatically.

 Weather App:
 -